cowtrix/cowtrix.github.io/posts/thompson-trojans.md

 ---
-title: Is a Self-Iterating AGI Vulnerable to Thompson-style Trojans
+title: Is a Self-Iterating AGI Vulnerable to Thompson-style Trojans?
 date: 2021-03-25
 ---